Last Updated on

 When it comes to cooking with spices, it is best to first identify whether the dish requires enhancing taste, flavour or both and select your spices accordingly.

-This will give you an idea of how much or how little or the kind of spice you need to make the dish.
+This will give you an idea of how much or how little or the type of spice you need to make the dish.

 This list of 28 Indian cooking spices with information on how to use them and their impact on food will get you going.